 Before joining Youthprise, Marcus served for five years as Associate Director of the Institute on Domestic Violence in the African American Community (IDVAAC) at the University of Minnesota (U of M).
 While there, Marcus oversaw targeted fundraising efforts, educated national policymakers and White House staff on federal legislation that addressed intimate partner violence, and helped develop and implement technical assistance to service providers in 20+ jurisdictions nationally.
 Marcus’ time at IDVAAC is marked by a 39% increase in revenue, an elevated national profile, and significant program expansion.
 Without formal education and training in legislative advocacy, Marcus credits women of color leaders in the domestic violence and sexual assault movement for providing him with the advocacy knowledge and tools he would later use at Youthprise.
 Other experiences include serving as Director of Youth Programs for the Neighborhood Involvement Program in Minneapolis and Academic Advisor for the Youth Studies Department at the U of M School of Social Work.

 A respected leader in the Twin Cities’ nonprofit community, Marcus has served on several boards and committees.
 He currently serves a Vice Chair of the Minnesota Council on Foundations board of directors.
 He also sits on the boards for the Mardag Foundation and the Andrus Family Fund, a grantmaking entity affiliated with the New York-based Surdna Foundation.
 Marcus was also recently elected a Trustee for Wallin Education Partners.
-Additional civic leadership and involvement include his current service as Trustee for the Friends of the Saint Paul Public Library, Co-chair of the Saint Paul Promise Neighborhood Community Council, and member of the Dean’s Advisory Council for the U of M College of Education and Human Development (CEHD).
+Additional civic leadership and involvement include his current service as Trustee for the Friends of the Saint Paul Public Library, and member of the Dean’s Advisory Council for the U of M College of Education and Human Development (CEHD).